-Initiative Description Benefits Metrics for success 2.1 Develop and publish a comprehensive catalogue of support resources Conduct training needs analysis to develop a catalogue of resources that will enable the workforce to find guides and develop their digital literacy e.g. QRGs, videos, wikis, bots, interactive modules, drop-in sessions, lunch and learns etc. A digitally empowered workforce, that can independently develop their digital literacy and knowledge. # increase of available support resources, assets and activities.
+Initi ative Description Benefits Metrics for success 2.1 Develop and publish a comprehensiv e catalogue of support resources Conduct training needs analysis to develop a catalogue of resources that will enable the workforce to find guides and develop their digital literacy e.g. QRGs, videos, wikis, bots, interactive modules, dropin sessions, lunch and learns etc. A digitally empowered workforce, that can independently develop their digital literacy and knowledge. # increase of available support resources, assets and activities.
 An index and catalogue of available resources.
 2.2 Standardise processes for consistent user input into digital investments and assets.
 Form and agree on how users are embedded into the process of articulating functional requirements, and reviewing and endorsing the design, configuration of digital assets.
 A clear and formalised process that ensures digital services and products meet the needs of its users.
 Improved user satisfaction results from surveys.

-Initiative Description Benefits Metrics for success 3.1 Establish Digital Skills Training and support model Review and update training and support model that will provide a: • structured digital skills training program • support service that A digitally empowered workforce, that can continually and readily develop their digital literacy and skills. % increase in available training programs and offerings. % increase in enrolment and completion of training activities.
-Improved response time provides timely guidance and support to digital challenges A workforce that feels supported and receives the right support when they to support requests (measured against baseline). process for active identification of skills in need (e.g. Core ICT fundamentals ahead of need it.
-Improved user-experience survey results. future digital investment)
+Initiative Description Benefits Metrics for success 3.1 Establish Digital Skills Training and support model Review and update training and support model that will provide a: • structured digital skills training program • support service that provides timely guidance and support to digital challenges • process for active identification of skills in need (e.g. Core ICT fundamentals ahead of future digital investment) A digitally empowered workforce, that can continually and readily develop their digital literacy and skills.
+A workforce that feels supported and receives the right support when they need it. % increase in available training programs and offerings. % increase in enrolment and completion of training activities.
+Improved response time to support requests (measured against baseline).
+Improved user-experience survey results.